-- 1. Community Revitalization Plan: under Section VII.B.4., applicant must provide a copy of the Concerted Community Revitalization Plan and evidence that the proposed housing is a part of such plan. - 2.
+- 20. If the proposed permanent financing has repayment based on the availability of development cash flow, the applicant must submit a letter from a third party tax attorney or accountant addressing validity of the loan and ability of the owner to meet repayment terms of the loan. - 21.
+Attorney's opinion stating that to the best of his or her knowledge, the applicant and all members of the development team (See Exhibit A of the HOME/Housing Tax Credit Application Form) are in good standing as described in Section III.F. - 22.
+A copy of the contract between the Owner and the Consultant if applicable. - 23.
+If the project underwriting requires the use of Housing Assistance Payments (HAP) or an Operational Deficit Guarantee (ODG), the applicant must provide financial statements from the provider of the HAP/ODG documenting it has the financial capacity to provide the HAP/ODG. - Community Revitalization Plan: under Section VII.B.4., applicant must provide a copy of the Concerted Community Revitalization Plan, evidence that the proposed housing is a part of such plan, and documentation that the project site is located within a Qualified Census Tract. - 2.
 Documentation of local support: under Section VII.B.6, written evidence of financial and local support must be provided. - 3.
 Applicant Characteristics: under Section VII.B.7., written evidence of applicant characteristics must be provided. - 4.
 Tenant Ownership: under Section VII.B.8., applicant must provide a copy of the proposed management plan including information on homebuyer counseling, calculation of future purchase price, and other information requested by SDHDA to evaluate the feasibility of the development. - Services to the Project: under Section VII.B.9., a letter of intent from the service provider detailing the services that will be provided to the tenants must be included.
 Homebuyer counseling services for a lease-purchase project will not be considered eligible for points under this category. - 6.
 Individuals with Children: under Section VII.B.15., a written statement by the applicant, stating applicant's intention to serve individuals with children must be submitted. - 7.
-Documentation that utility services: water, sewer, electricity, and natural gas (heat) are currently or will be available at the project site and have capacity to serve the project. - 8.
-Any other information requested by SDHDA.
+Documentation that utility services: water, sewer, electricity, and heat (natural gas, electricity, or fuel oil) are currently or will be available at the project site and have capacity to serve the project. - 24.
+If the applicant is proposing rehabilitation, or an acquisition and rehabilitation, of an existing property, the following items must be submitted. - a.
+Detailed description of the rehabilitation to be completed on the project site, on the exterior of the building, in the interior of each apartment unit, in all common areas, and the corresponding cost of such rehabilitation.
+The description of the rehabilitation must be detailed or the application may not be selected for an award of tax credits.